-Many may remember the rock band Oleander back from the early 2000’s with their killer hits “Why I’m here, “I Walk Alone”, and “Are You There?”.
+Many may remember the rock band Oleander back from the early 2000’s with their killer hits “Why I’m here”, “I Walk Alone”, and “Are You There?”.
 After years of relentless touring, recording, success and let downs the band all but disappeared in 2004.
-Nearly a decade later Oleander have reformed rejuvenated and ready to rock with their new album Something Beautiful.
-Recently we sat down with lead vocalist and lyricist Thomas Flowers for a in depth look at the resurrection of Oleander.
+Nearly a decade later Oleander have reformed, rejuvenated and ready to rock with their new album Something Beautiful.
+Recently we sat down with lead vocalist and lyricist Thomas Flowers for an in depth look at the resurrection of Oleander.

 CrypticRock.com- You formed Oleander back in 1995 and you guys had success with the albums February Son in 1999 and Unwind in 2001.
 Both albums had many great rock tracks heard on rock radio like “I Walk Alone” “Why I’m Here” and “Are You There?”.
 In 2003 you guys released the album Joyride which was a great album but for whatever reason didn’t get the right exposure and wasn’t very commercially successful.
 The band went on hiatus for almost 6 years until 2009.
 First and foremost what caused Oleander to take such a long break?